arnobpl/Schoolerics/README.md

 After performing the above, you can run easily the project.
 Please do the followings to run the project:
   - Open `Schoolerics.sln` with *Visual Studio 2015*.
   - Add a new *ASP.NET* project to the solution.
 You can use either *MVC* or *Web Forms* but *MVC* is preferable.
-  - Add some code to integrate with `Schoolerics.Model`.
+  - Add some code to integrate with `Schoolerics.Models`.
 Please refer to [Code Overview](#code-overview) section for more details.

 Code Overview